zquestz/bitcoincash/README.md

 If you want to submit updates to the website make sure you are editing `index.html.erb`.
 This is the template used to generate all translated html files via `rake translations:build`.

+Note: Image files for projects will not load if against a transparent background or will extend out of card if too oddly sized.
+Best to use approximately 400x250 plain white card, with logo in the center.

 Adding Translations
 -------------------